kurapica/Scorpio/README.md

     You may find no fps drops and the cycled count for one phase is about 12500 on my laptop.

-* Next(func[, ...])      -- Call the func with arguments in the next phase.
+Next(func[, ...])          |Call the func with arguments in the next phase.
-* Next()                 -- Can only be used in a thread, it'll resume the thread in next phase.
+Next()                     |Can only be used in a thread, it'll resume the thread in next phase.

         print(GetTime())
         Scorpio.Next(